MicrosoftDocs/power-platform/power-virtual-agents/teams/fundamentals-get-started-teams.md

 :::image type="content" source="media/get-started-install-app.png" alt-text="Add the Power Virtual Agents app.":::

-The app is added and visible in the side navigation bar in Teams, and the app opens to the Power Virtual Agents Home page.
-This app is where Teams users can come and build bots without needing to leave the Microsoft Teams interface.
+The app is added and visible in the side navigation bar in Teams, and the app opens to the Power Virtual Agents home page.
+This app is where Teams users can come and build bots without leaving the Microsoft Teams interface.

 >[!TIP]
 >To make it easier to get back to, select and hold (or right-click) the Power Virtual Agents icon and select **Pin**.